2148 Ocean St, Marshfield, MA 02050, USA

 Owned By: Town of Marshfield

 South River Park provides open space in a densely populated commercial area, which means that those who live and work nearby have convenient access to a beautiful, natural landscape.
 Before the park was established, the property had become overgrown with invasive plants such as Japanese knotweed.
 Now that the vegetation has been tamed, a charming stretch of the river has been revealed.
+For those wondering, “What was here before?” most recently it was the Buckles & Boards ski shop.

 Established in 2012, the South River Park serves as a companion to Veterans Memorial Park, just a few hundred yards upstream.
 It features a granite tribute to soldiers who served recent wars.
 Over 1200 names of Marshfield residents who served in the Korean, Vietnam and Persian Gulf Conflicts are inscribed on the large memorial.